hikotei/2025-trafo-seminar/README.md

 *Borjan Geshkovski, Cyril Letrouit, Yury Polyanskiy, Philippe Rigollet*
 [arXiv:2312.10794](https://arxiv.org/abs/2312.10794)

+**Authors' Code:** The `trafo-rotf-main/` directory contains example code from the authors, which can also be found on [GitHub](https://github.com/borjanG/2023-transformers-rotf/)

 The focus is on empirical reproductions of key theoretical behaviors such as clustering, metastability, and the Wasserstein flow interpretation of self-attention dynamics.

 ## 🎯 Project Goals